-Since January 2006, our Board of Directors has authorized a total of approximately \$27 million of repurchases of our common stock.
-In September 2011, our Board of Directors authorized a \$5 million share repurchase program to replace the existing authorization which had approximately \$1.2 million remaining at the time of approval.
+We have a share repurchase program under which we may repurchase shares of our common stock from time to time in the open market, subject to prevailing business and market conditions and other factors.
 Repurchases are made at management's discretion in accordance with applicable federal securities law.
-The amount and timing of share repurchases will depending on a variety of factors, including market conditions and prevailing stock prices.
+The amount and timing of share repurchases depend on a variety of factors, including market conditions and prevailing stock prices.
 The share repurchase authorization does not obligate us to acquire any specific number of shares in any period, and may be modified, suspended or discontinued at any time at the discretion of our Board of Directors.
-During the years ended December 31, 2011, 2010 and 2009, we repurchased approximately 125,000, 37,000 and

-526,000 shares, respectively, of our common stock in the open market for a total cost of approximately \$1.4 million, \$0.3 million and \$2.2 million, respectively.
-As of December 31, 2011, there was approximately \$4.5 million available for future repurchases under the current buyback program.
+During the years ended December 31, 2012, 2011 and 2010, we repurchased approximately 180,000, 125,000 and 37,000 shares, respectively, of our common stock in the open market for a total cost of approximately \$3.4 million, \$1.4 million and \$0.3 million, respectively.
+As of December 31, 2012, there was approximately \$1.1 million available for future repurchases under the current buyback program.
 There is no expiration date for the repurchase program.